 Founded in 2005 by Pooneh Mohajer, Ivan Arnold and Simone Legno, the brand's creative visionary, tokidoki is now a machine unto itself, securing an enormous amount of business, partnerships and collaborations, all the while remaining an independent entity–a quality that, this writer suspects, is instrumental to its success.
 After all, the brand's bedrock is creative freedom.

-tokidoki did not begin with the business partnership, but was born at the turn of the century from the mind of Legno, an Italy-based artist who was newly embarking on a career in media and advertising, and armed with an affinity for Japanese culture.
+tokidoki did not begin with the business partnership, but was born at the turn of the century from the mind of Legno, an Italy-based artist who was newly embarking on

 The first tokidoki website (circa 2001) was a showcase for Legno's art and featured early iterations of now famous brand characters alongside flash-animated imagery and games.
 It drew more than 17,000 visitors per day, says Legno.

 "The minute I saw Simone's artwork–www.tokidoki.it was his professional calling card, and he was one of the best flash animators at the time–I literally began jumping up and down, screaming, 'Who is this guy?
 We have got to sign this guy!,'" says Mohajer, now chief executive officer, tokidoki.
 "I had never seen anything like it.
 And from the get-go, I had a vision for a global brand that I could see very clearly–its future, its potential.
 We are far from what we are going to be, even still."

 Read more about:

 Subscribe and receive the latest news from the industry.